APaskey/dradrian/content/post/J&J_EUA/index.md

 projects: []
 ---

 Now that the Johnson & Johnson vaccine has been granted an Emergency Use Authorization (EUA) in the US, I’m excited to see our # of people vaccinated per day increase!
 This is definitely great news in my opinion, because it means that more people who want the vaccine will be able to access it.
-Here’s the take-home I want you to remember: **this vaccine protected 100% against death from COVID in the trial.** I’ll break this post into 3 sections: 1) What is it?, 2) The outcome of the trial, 3) The logistics of getting this shot
+Here’s the take-home I want you to remember: **this vaccine protected 100% against death from COVID in the trial.** I’ll break this post into 3 sections: 1) What is it?; 2) The outcome of the trial; 3) The logistics of getting this shot

 **1) What is it?**